godotengine/emacs-gdscript-mode/README.md

 ### Browsing the Godot API with eww

-With the point on a built-in class you can press `C-c C-b o` to open the code reference for that class in the text browser [eww](https://www.gnu.org/software/emacs/manual/html_node/emacs/EWW.html).
+With the point on a built-in class, you can press `C-c C-b o` to open the code reference for that class in the text browser [eww](https://www.gnu.org/software/emacs/manual/html_node/emacs/EWW.html).

 To open the main API reference page and browse it, press `C-c C-b a`.